 BT Mobile offers an extremely cheap way to get all the live sport on BT, including Premier League football, via the BT Sport App.

-If you're not currently a BT Broadband customer but want BT Sport, you can get free access by taking any of the 15GB or 6GB BT Mobile plans.
+If you're not currently a BT Broadband customer but want BT Sport, you can get free access by taking a high-data BT Mobile plans.
 The cheapest price for a plan with BT Sport for non-BT customers is £20 a month.
 If you're a Sky customer you'd have to pay around £20 a month + £15 activation fee to get BT Sport on your Sky package.
 You're saving yourself over £50 by opting for the BT Mobile SIM route.

 It's worth noting that BT Mobile SIM-only deals only give you access to BT Sport via the BT Sport app, not via your television.
 You can stream BT Sport via the app on iOS and Android smartphones and tablets.
 The app gives full access to BT Sport 1, BT Sport 2 and ESPN live as well as a host of sports news and info to keep you up to date when you're on the go.